luistak/cross-mfe-communication/article-draft.md

  - Customizable

 #### Cons ❌
- - Difficult to set up when there are multiple frameworks(Vue, angular, react, svelte)
+ - Difficult to set up when using multiple frameworks(Vue, angular, react, svelte)
  - Whenever a property changes the whole micro frontend will be rerendered

 ### Custom Events <a name="custom-events"></a>